 Cap Savings: $2 million

-Pulley signed a 3-year $8 million contract with the Giants prior to the start of the 2019 season.
+Pulley signed a three-year/$8 million contract with the Giants prior to the start of the 2019 season.
 He withstands to earn a base salary of $2.75 million next year.

 His playing time has decreased considerably during his tenure with the Giants.
 He appeared in thirteen games in 2018- receiving nine starts.
 Since then, he only appeared in four games in 2019 and zero in 2020.
 This dramatic decrease in playing time only further sets the stage for the two sides to part ways in 2021.